chiefbiiko/tape-puppet/readme.md

 npm install --global tape-puppet
 ```

+Make sure to also have `browserify` available.

 ***

 ## Usage

+Write ordinary `tape` tests, while using browser API's in your test cases!
+Check out [`./test.js`](./test.js) for examples.

-`tape-puppet` is nothing more than a duplex stream.
+The implementation is nothing more than a duplex stream.
 Pipe it, pump it, whatever.

 ### CLI

+Run below from a terminal or set it as your `package.json`'s test command:

 ```
 browserify ./test.js | tape-puppet